The Russell Basin has a population of approximately 1,700 people, largely in Babinda and Miriwinni.

 The annual scores for habitat and hydrology index for 2015-16 and 2016-17 represented changes due to the addition of the invasive weeds and flow indicators, respectively, and not changes in the indicator scores themselves.
 The index score for 2017-18 includes the second year of reporting for the flow indicator and the updated wetland extent indicator.
 The Russell Basin habitat and hydrology index scored 69 for 2017-18 and the grade remained ‘good’.

 The habitat modification score of 100 (‘very good’) is comprised of an impoundment length score of 100 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher are impounded by artificial structures.

 The fish barrier indicator method is still being developed and will be available in future report cards.

-The Russell basin was graded as ‘very good’ for flows during 2016-17.
-Flows in the Russell basin were similar to predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Russell Basin was graded as ‘very good’ for flows during 2017-18.
+Flows in the Russell Basin were similar to pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The flow indicator provides scores for each flow assessment site and this can be used to assess flows at more local scales.

 The fish index for basins was introduced for the first time in 2017-18 and included both the Russell and Mulgrave basins.
 For the Russell Basin the fish index was graded ‘very good’ and scored 86.
 The native species richness indicator scored 82 and the pest fish indicator scored 91.
 A total of 39 native fish species and 3 pest fish species were sampled in the Russell Basin.
 Of the 14 sites used to calculate the fish index for the Russell Basin one was ‘moderate’ and the remainder were ‘good’ or ‘very good’.